Jannie Donaldson -- Blackville

-BLACKVILLE -- Mrs. Jannie Donaldson, 80, of Blackville, and formerly of Norway, passed away Saturday, June 19, 2021, at Pruitt Health of North Augusta.
+BLACKVILLE -- The graveside service for Mrs. Jannie Donaldson, 80, of Blackville, and formerly of Norway, will be held at 11 a.m.
+Thursday, June 24, 2021, at St. Mark United Methodist Church West Cemetery, St. James Road, North.

 Friends may also call the funeral home.